The Family Criminal Law Division

 - A protective order is a lawsuit that is filed in family court (like a divorce).

 - A protective order can tell the Respondent to stay away from your home, workplace, and your children’s school/daycare.
+It can protect pets.
 It can tell the Respondent not to harass, stalk, or threaten you.
 If the Respondent does these things in violation of the order, the Respondent can be charged with a criminal offense and arrested.

 - Generally, once granted, a protective order is valid for two years.

-- You can apply for a protective order through the District Attorney’s Office, or if you have already filed for a divorce, you can ask your attorney to file one on your behalf.
+- If you have already filed for a divorce or custody, you can ask your attorney to file one on your behalf.

-- When you come to our office to apply for a protective order, you can meet with a specially trained family violence caseworker or social worker and she will review your case.
+- When you come to our office to apply for a protective order, you can meet with a specially trained family violence caseworker or social worker who will assist you.

 - If you initially qualify for the order, the caseworker will type your statement and a file will be prepared for review by a prosecutor.